jonnonz1/nz-statute-book/acts/public/2006/kiwisaver-act-2006.md

     (iii) an undertaking that the funds will be paid to the vendor as part of the purchase price or, if the settlement is not completed by the due date or any extended date, repaid to the trustees on account of the member.
 (8) This clause is subject to the terms of any participation agreement that restricts or prevents the withdrawal of employer vested contributions that are not compulsory employer contributions in relation to the member.

-### 9 Withdrawal by member’s personal representative
+### 9 Withdrawal on death
-If a member dies, the trustees must, on application by the member’s personal representative, pay to that person an amount that is equal to the value of the member’s accumulation at the date on which the application is accepted as part of the member’s estate.
+If a member dies, the trustees must,––
+  (a) on application by the member's personal representative, pay to that person an amount that is equal to the value of the member's accumulation at the date on which the application is accepted as part of the member's estate; or
+  (b) if the requirements of section 65 of the Administration Act 1969 are met, pay to the relevant person any sum authorised by that section, subject to that Act.

 ### 10 Withdrawal in cases of significant financial hardship
 (1) If the trustees are reasonably satisfied that a member is suffering or is likely to suffer from significant financial hardship, the member may, on application to the trustees in accordance with clause 13, make a significant financial hardship withdrawal in accordance with this clause.